dippyshere/nuxbt/README.md

 ### My controller disconnects after exiting the "Change Grip/Order" Menu

 This can occasionally occur due to timing sensitivities when transitioning off of the "Change Grip/Order" menu.
 To avoid disconnections when exiting this menu, please only press A (or B) a single time and wait until the menu has fully exited.
-If a disconnect still occurs, you should be able to reconnect your controller and use NXBT as normal.
+If a disconnect still occurs, you should be able to reconnect your controller and use NUXBT as normal.

 ### "No Available Adapters"

-This means that NXBT wasn't able to find a suitable Bluetooth adapter to use for Nintendo Switch controller emulation.
+This means that NUXBT wasn't able to find a suitable Bluetooth adapter to use for Nintendo Switch controller emulation.
 Only one controller can be emulated per adapter on the system, so if you've got one Bluetooth adapter available, you'll only be able to emulate one Nintendo Switch controller.
 The general causes (and solutions) to the above error follows:

 1. **Cause:** All available adapters are currently emulating a controller.
   - **Solution:** End one of the other controller sessions (either through the webapp or command line) or plug in another Bluetooth adapter.
-2. **Cause:** No Bluetooth adapters are available to NXBT.
+2. **Cause:** No Bluetooth adapters are available to NUXBT.
   - **Solution:** Ensure that you've installed the relevant Bluetooth stack for your operating system (BlueZ on Linux) and check that your Bluetooth adapter is visible within to your OS.

 ### "Address already in use"